BlueAndGold - Notebook: Notre Dame Wins Several Weekly Awards

 Beat a No. 1 team, and national honors are likely to follow.
 For Notre Dame, they flooded in Monday following a 47-40 double-overtime win over Clemson on Saturday.

-Five players earned individual recognition in the form of ACC or national awards, as did coach Brian Kelly.
+Five players earned individual recognition in the form of ACC or national awards, and so did head coach Brian Kelly.

-The Irish were also named the Reveal Suits Football Writers Association of America National Team of the Week for ending Clemson's 36-game ACC win streak and maintaining possession of the FBS' longest active win streak (13 games).
+The Irish were also named the Reveal Suits Football Writers Association of America National Team of the Week for ending Clemson’s 36-game ACC win streak and maintaining possession of the Football Bowl Subdivision’s longest active win streak (13 games).

 ----